versatiles-org/versatiles-documentation/basics/frontend.md

 The server only provides vector tiles.
 But you need more to have an interactive web map.
 You also need:

-- A JavaScript library like [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js), that will handle loading, drawing and user interactions.
+- A JavaScript library like [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js) to handle loading, drawing and user interactions.
-- Styles that define, how the vector tiles should be drawn.
+- Styles that define how the vector tiles should be drawn.
 - Fonts and symbols for labels and markers on the map.

-To make it easier for you we prepared and bundled everything in a compact package that is ready to use.
+To make it easier for you, we prepared and bundled everything in a compact, ready-to-use package.

 ## Download the frontend